adaltas/node-nikita/packages/tools/src/sysctl.coffee.md

 Target file will be overwritten by default, use the `merge` option to preserve existing variables.

-Comments will be preserved if the `comments` and `merge` options are enabled.
+Comments will be preserved if the `comments` and `merge` config are enabled.

 ## Options